KDE/neochat/README.md

 ## Features

 NeoChat aims to be a fully featured application for the Matrix specification.
-As such most parts of the current specification are supported, with the notable exceptions of VoIP, threads, and some aspects of End-to-End Encryption.
-There are a few other smaller omissions due to the fact that the Matrix spec is constantly evolving, but the aim remains to provide eventual support for the entire spec.
+As such, most parts of the current specification are supported, with the notable exceptions of VoIP, threads, and some aspects of End-to-End Encryption.
+There are a few other smaller omissions due to the Matrix spec constantly evolving, but the aim remains to provide eventual support for the entire spec.

-Due to the nature of the Matrix specification development NeoChat also supports numerous unstable features.
-Currently these are:
-- Polls - MSC3381
-- Sticker Packs - MSC2545
-- Location Events - MSC3488

 ## Get it